Kevin Surace

 Planet Forward, CNBC and the World Economic Forum have recognized Surace as an innovator and a technology pioneer.
-He has been awarded 93 patents worldwide.

-Surace is a speaker on AI, robotics, automation and the future of jobs and has given hundreds of talks on the topic including TEDx.
+He has 93 patents worldwide.
+Surace is a speaker on AI, Generative AI, robotics, automation and the future of work.

-Biography
+Education and personal life

 Surace earned a B.S. in electrical engineering technology from the Rochester Institute of Technology.
 He serves on the RIT Board of Trustees, was alumni of the year in 2011, outstanding alumnus in 2019 and was inducted into the school’s Innovation Hall of Fame.

 His wife Marita Surace died on February 5, 2012.
 He married Erica Rogers on January 1, 2014.
 She is the CEO of Silk Road Medical.

 Career

-At General Magic, Surace was the executive vice president of products and network services, led the development of the first large scale artificially intelligent voice user interface, and led the team that developed the OnStar Virtual Advisor for General Motors."
+Surace was the executive vice president of products and network services at General Magic, leading the development of the first large scale artificially intelligent voice user interface, and the team that developed the OnStar Virtual Advisor for General Motors."
 He also served as the chairman, CEO and president of WebKnight, Inc. (sold to Micrografx).
-More recently, he became the CEO then CTO of Appvance, the developer of an AI native quality platform for automated software testing and Chairman of cybersecurity company Token.
+He became the CEO then CTO of Appvance, the developer of an AI native quality platform for automated software testing and Chairman of cybersecurity company Token.
 Surace also held engineering and management positions at National Semiconductor, IBM and Seiko Epson.

 Surace co-founded Serious Energy, a cleantech company that uses disruptive technologies to reduce energy usage in buildings.
-Serious Energy’s product EcoRock (an eco-friendly drywall) earned a Best New Product award from Popular Science magazine. and was named the most innovative environmental product of the year by the Wall Street Journal.
+Serious Energy’s product EcoRock (an eco-friendly drywall) earned a Best New Product award from Popular Science magazine and was named the most innovative environmental product of the year by the Wall Street Journal.

-He also launched the cloud-based procurement platform Perfect Commerce and serviced as its chairman, CEO, and president.
+Surace launched the cloud-based procurement platform Perfect Commerce and serviced as its chairman, CEO, and president.
 In 1992, Surace also co-founded Air Communications Inc., and became the company’s CEO and president.
-In 2010 he led Serious to replace all of the windows in the Empire State Building to reduce energy consumption.
+In 2010, he led Serious to replace all windows in the Empire State Building to reduce energy consumption.

 Surace is the CTO of Appvance, creator of an AI driven QA platform.
-He has served on many boards including RIT, Zeta Design/Build, WaterCity, Coyuchi, Spot Trender and TweetSecret.
+He has served on boards for RIT, Zeta Design/Build, WaterCity, Coyuchi, Spot Trender and TweetSecret.